Return to First Part of Chapter

 The "enforcement" of Orders is as varied a topic as the types of Orders that the Board can issue, and can involve a variety of institutions.
 These are considered in turn below.

-Any party (typically a landlord) seeking to re-possess rented premises will almost always seek orders both "terminating a tenancy" and "evicting the tenant".
+Any party (almost always a landlord) seeking to re-possess rented premises will almost always seek orders both "terminating a tenancy" and "evicting the tenant".
 It is important to understand why these two separate orders are usually required, when on first glance what is more fundamentally being sought is the eviction.

-First note that, as was discussed earlier [Ch.4, s.2: "Termination Fundamentals: Notices of Termination"], that a Board Order "terminating" a tenancy can be viewed as the Board's "confirmation" of the termination (and "date of termination") set out in the Notice of Termination which commenced the whole process.
+First note that, as was discussed earlier [Ch.4, s.2: "Termination Fundamentals: Notices of Termination"], that a Board Order terminating a tenancy can be viewed as the Board's confirmation of the termination (and "date of termination") set out in the initial Notice of Termination which commenced the whole process.
 Second note that it is not the "tenant" who is being terminated, it is the "tenancy" or the "tenancy agreement".

-By way of illustration, recall that when a landlord is making an application to evict an "overholding sub-tenant" from premises [see Ch.8, s.2: "Other Termination Procedures: Application to Evict an Overholding Sub-tenant"], they do not have to get an Order "terminating" the tenancy as well - because there was no tenancy between those parties (though there was one - since expired - between the main tenant and landlord).
+By way of illustration, recall that when a landlord is making an application to evict an "overholding sub-tenant" from premises [see Ch.8, s.2: "Other Termination Procedures: Application to Evict an Overholding Sub-tenant"], they do not have to get an Order "terminating" the tenancy as well - because there was no tenancy between those parties [though there is (or was) one between the main tenant and landlord].

 These two points highlight the nature of a Board order of "termination".
 It is essentially what is known in civil law as a "declaration" - here a "declaration" that the tenancy is legally at an end.
-It is equivalent of A going to court in a contract dispute to get the court to confirm that, as of such-and-such a date, their contract with B is ended (rescission) and that from that point forward A owes no further contractual obligations to B. While such a declaration is not something that you would file with the sheriff for any sort of collection or "execution", it is a highly useful legal determination clarifying the respective duties of the parties.
-It is also a logical thing to require a landlord to obtain when they are seeking re-possession of the subject rental unit.
+It is equivalent of A going to court in a contract dispute to get the court to confirm that, as of such-and-such a date, A's contract with B is ended (rescission) and from that point forward A owes no further contractual obligations to B. It is a highly useful legal determination clarifying the respective duties of the parties, and it is also a logical thing to require a landlord to obtain when they are seeking re-possession of the rental unit.

 As there is nothing to enforce from a termination, there is - technically - no need for a "stay" to block it pending the outcome of any review or appeal proceedings.
 If it is going to be reversed this will be done in the course of the review or appeal.

-Eviction orders are enforced (also called "executed") by being filed with the sheriff's office [Execution Act, s.21], and paying the required fees.
+Formerly know as a 'writ of possession', an 'eviction Order' on the other hand is a more concrete and enforceable thing [Act s.85].
+Eviction orders are enforced (also called "executed") by being filed with the sheriff's office (now called the Court Enforcement Office) [Execution Act, s.21], and paying the required fees.

 Sheriff policies and practices are largely a function of the particular caseload, policies and discretion of the local sheriff's office.
-Tenants facing eviction are best advised to communicate closely with those offices as soon as they become aware that the eviction process is being initiated (ie. right after the Board issues an eviction Order).
+Tenants facing eviction are best advised to communicate closely with that office shortly after the eviction order is issued (ie. as soon as the landlord can file the eviction Order with the sheriff).

-Recall as well that the enforceability of eviction orders can be delayed at the discretion of the Board [see s.6(d): "Decisions, Reasons and Final Orders: Final Orders", above].
-Under the previous legislation, the Tenant Protection Act, default orders (where the tenant failed to file a "dispute" to the landlord's application) were unenforceable until 10 days after the Order was issued [TPA s.83(2)].
-That law has changed, largely because default applications have been abolished.
-While a Board member hearing an RTA termination and eviction proceeding has discretion to delay the enforceability of an eviction Order, there is no fixed rule as to how long - or even if - the Order will be delayed.
+Recall as well that the enforceability of eviction orders can be delayed at the discretion of the Board [see s.6(d): "Decisions, Reasons and Final Orders: Final Orders", above], though there is no fixed rule as to how long - or even if - the Order will be delayed.